sirthomasbayes/SkyStem.CodeTest/README.md

  * SimpleInjector : Tried it out for DI; I rather like it :)
  * EntityFramework : For data-access
  * .NET MVC + WebAPI : For implementing API
+ * Visual Studio's built-in Testing Framework is used for integration tests.

 Additional setup documentation can be found in the Skystem Setup Documentation pdf.